Rybar/JS13K2024/Design_and_TODO.md

 ### Enemies
 - [x] move towards torches if lit, extinguish them on contact
-- [x] move towards player if close enough
+- [x] move towards Player if close enough
-- [x] damage player if contact made with player
+- [x] damage Player if contact made with Player
 - [ ] increased spawn rate - from corners of rooms
 - [ ] burst effect when spawning
 - [ ] stay seperate from each other / dont clump together
 - [x] drop gremlin blood when killed
-- [x] uses player collision
+- [x] uses Player collision
 - [ ] spider legs
 - [ ] make combat more interesting
 - [ ] telegraphs attack before attacking
-- [ ] successful attack does a lot of damage to player
+- [ ] successful attack does a lot of damage to Player
 - [ ] brute gremlin type
-- [ ] ignore torches once altar is annointed. get more aggressive towards player
+- [ ] ignore torches once altar is annointed. get more aggressive towards Player
 - [ ] larger beefier gremlins when altar count is greater than 13
 - [ ] bezerk / super aggressive gremlins if count is exactly 13